-A new tab will open and you will see all your API endpoints.
+A new tab opens and you can see all your API endpoints.

 Locate the user ID